MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0118.md

-description: "Modifying the length of a field part of the primary key is not allowed." ms.author: solsen ms.custom: na ms.date: 06/26/2023 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: reference
+description: "Modifying the length of a field part of the primary key is not allowed." ms.author: solsen ms.custom: na ms.date: 07/18/2023 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: reference
-author: samyhaff
+author: SusanneWindfeldPedersen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Error AS0118
-The length of a field part of the primary key cannot change
+The length of a field part of the primary key cannot change.

 ## Description
 Modifying the length of a field part of the primary key is not allowed.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks